You can read a plain language description of NJ statutes governing animal cruelty HERE

 Law: All Dogs Must Be Licensed and Wear Their License Tag

 WHY?: Licensing allows cities to collect important information about the animals who live within their borders, and to ensure those animals are vaccinated against rabies.
-It helps cities plan for future investment in pubic amenities like dog runs and parks, track population changes, and alert animal owners in the event of an emergency.
-Jersey City and Hoboken require all pet dogs over the age of 7 months to be licensed with the city, but some towns require cats to be licensed as well.
+It helps cities plan for future investment in public amenities like dog runs and parks, track population changes, and alert animal owners in the event of an emergency.
+Jersey City, Bayonne and Hoboken require all pet dogs over the age of 7 months to be licensed with the city, but some towns require cats to be licensed as well.
 The fees from animal licenses are used to pay for local rabies prevention initiatives.
 You can be ticketed for not licensing your animal, which is why all dogs should wear their license tag on their collar.
-Download and print the Jersey City license application here, and the Hoboken license here.
+Download and print the Jersey City license application here, or complete the online JC dog license application here.
+You can download and print the Hoboken license application here.

 Law: You May Not Feed Wildlife